Hello. Thank you for visiting this page.

 Japan’s population is becoming more diverse but there is very little research on the experiences of children and young people growing up with a multicultural background.

-This research focuses on how multicultural youth in Japan are impacted by the following factors:
+This research focuses on how multicultural people in Japan are impacted by one or more of the following factors: